 I don’t have any posts, updates, check-ins and not many pictures or personal info.
-I did or didn’t do that all on purpose.
-I purged my Facebook account by deleting every single post I have ever written as well as any picture or comment I added.
+I did do that all on purpose.
+I purged my Facebook account by deleting every single post I have ever written as well as any picture, comment or like that I added.
 It felt great doing this!
-I got a sense of my personal security back as well.
+I got a sense of my personal security and power back as well.

 A great movie to watch sometime that will rock your world is called “The Great Hack.”
 I highly recommend watching it.
 It’s on Netflix right now, btw.

 Moving forward now, today I only use Facebook for my businesses and don’t like posting anything often on it too.
 It’s all a waste of my time and energy!
 I’d rather be walking on the beach or spending time doing something fun, then adding content to an online social media site.
 Y.O.L.O.

 Soon after doing the above, I went ahead and decided to delete my personal Twitter account and other sites that proved to be not worth my time.

 I absolutely loved doing it, it felt extremely cleansing and healthy.
 I’ve never looked back!

 I set up a massive personal challenge for myself, in the way of setting a New Year’s resolution many full moons ago, ok how about a few years back.

 My challenge was to never sign into my Facebook account or use the app on my iPhone.
 I had found that I was checking the site often throughout the course of a day and recognized that it had become a real problem.

 Originally, I set the goal at the one year mark of not logging into Facebook in any way, shape or form from my iPhone.
 I succeeded with this challenge and loved how it made me feel, so I made it a permanent ban that is still in place today!
 Yeah me!